---parity{symbol[+offset]|address}:size,algo:flashbase[:flags];ran ge[;range...]

-Parameters symbol The name of the symbol where the parity bytes should be stored.
-Note that it must exist in the symbol table in the input ELF file. offset An offset to the symbol.
-By default, 0. address The absolute address where the parity bytes should be stored. size The maximum number of bytes that the parity generation can use.
+Symbol The name of the symbol where the parity bytes should be stored.
+Note that it must exist in the symbol table in the input ELF file.

+offset An offset to the symbol.
+By default, 0.

+address The absolute address where the parity bytes should be stored.

+size The maximum number of bytes that the parity generation

+can use.
 An error will be issued if this value is exceeded.
-Note that the size must fit in the specified symbol in the ELF file. algo Choose between: odd, uses odd parity. even, uses even parity. flashbase The start address of the flash memory.
+Note that the size must fit in the specified symbol in the ELF file.

+algo Choose between:

+odd, uses odd parity. even, uses even parity.

+flashbase The start address of the flash memory.
 Parity bits will not be generated for the addresses between flashbase and the start address of the range.
-If flashbase and the start address of the range coincide, parity bits will be generated for all addresses flags Choose between: r, reverses the byte order within each word.
+If flashbase and the start address of the range coincide, parity bits will be generated for all addresses flags Choose between:

+r, reverses the byte order within each word.

 L, processes 4 bytes at a time.
 W, processes 2 bytes at a time.
-B, processes 1 byte at a time. range The address range over which the parity bytes should be generated.
-Hexadecimal and decimal notation are allowed (for example, 0x8002-0x8FFF).
-For use with ielftool Description te parity bytes over specified ranges.
-The range is traversed left bits are generated using the odd or even algorithm.
+B, processes 1 byte at a time.

+range The address range over which the parity bytes should be generated.
+Hexadecimal and decimal notation are allowed to the right and the parity bits are generated using the odd or even algorithm.
 The parity bits are finally stored in the specified symbol where they can be accessed by your application.

---ram\reserve\ranges
+(for example, 0x8002-0x8FFF).

+Description Use this option to generate parity bytes over specified ranges.
+The range is traversed left symbol_prefix The prefix of symbols created by this option.

+--ram_reserve_ranges

+Syntax --ram_reserve_ranges[=symbol_prefix]

-Syntax ram_reserve ram_reserve_ranges[=symbol_prefix] Parameters symbol_prefix The prefix of symbols created by this option.
-For use with isymexport Description symbol will be ge generate symbols for the areas in RAM that the image uses.
-One nerated for each such area.
-The name of each symbol is based on the and is prefixed by the optional parameter symbol_prefix .
-0. ols that cover an area in this way prevents the linker from placing other cted addresses.
-This can be useful when linking against an existing areas will get their re_ranges is used together withreserve_ranges, the RAM r prefix from theram_reserve_ranges option and the non-RAM r prefix from thereserve_ranges option.
-See also reserve_ranges, page 519.
-This option is not available in the IDE.
+Description Use this option to generate symbols for the areas in RAM that the image uses.
+One symbol will be generated for each such area.
+The name of each symbol is based on the name of the area and is prefixed by the optional parameter symbol_prefix.

+Generating symbols that cover an area in this way prevents the linker from placing other content at the affected addresses.
+This can be useful when linking against an existing image.

+If --ram_reserve_ranges is used together with --reserve_ranges, the RAM areas will get their prefix from the --ram_reserve_ranges option and the non-RAM areas will get their prefix from the --reserve_ranges option.

+See also --reserve ranges, page 493.